RaulPPelaez/UAMMD/README.md

 **UAMMD does not need to be compiled (it is header only)**.

 To use it in your project, include the modules you need, create a System and ParticleData instances and configure the simulation as you need.
-See examples/LJ.cu and examples/Makefile for a tutorial!
+See examples/LJ.cu and examples/Makefile or [Simulation File](https://github.com/RaulPPelaez/UAMMD/wiki/Simulation-File) in the wiki

-In order to compile a source file that uses UAMMD, you only have to inform the compiler of the location of the project (with -I) and give the flag "--expt-relaxed-constexpr" to nvcc.
-See examples/Makefile for an example.
-See [Compiling UAMMD](https://github.com/RaulPPelaez/UAMMD/wiki/Compiling-UAMMD) in the wiki for more information.
+See [Compiling UAMMD](https://github.com/RaulPPelaez/UAMMD/wiki/Compiling-UAMMD) in the wiki for instructions.

 You can use the --device X flag to specify a certain GPU.